minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 campaigns @stratmann-2002 p.4.
 This is not met here, since environmental positions are usually quite polarising, and most legislators have clear positions on environment, due to their party line and also their personal conviction @McAlexander2020.

 Stratmann also states that substantial amounts of representatives should receive campaign contributions from the relevant interest group, here pro- and anti environmental and fossil fuel related contributions.
-This is split in this paper, since a substantial amount of legilators receive contributions from fossil fuel industry, and the Energy and Natural Resources interest groups was the 9th biggest interest group contributor in 2022 with a total of 196 Billion USD contributed over the 2022 congressional election.
+This is split in this paper, since a substantial amount of legilators receive contributions from fossil fuel industry, and the Energy and Natural Resources interest groups was the 9th biggest interest group contributor in 2022 with a total of 196 million USD contributed over the 2022 congressional election.
 The environmental contributions, on the other hand, are a fraction of this
 @OpenSecretsInterestGroups.

+//  plot about number of representatives who receive contribution
+// add grid here
+#figure(
+  image("figures/pro_plot_contribs.svg", width: 50%),
+  caption: [Distribution of pro environmental contributions with average anti environmental
+    contribution per representative],
+) <env-contribs>

+#figure(
+  image("figures/anti_plot_contribs.svg", width: 50%),
+  caption: [Distribution of anti environmental contributions with average anti environmental
+    contribution per representative vote],
+) <anti-env-contribs>

+Examining the figures above reveals distinct differences in the distribution of pro and anti-environmental campaign contributions.
+Pro-environmental contributions are generally smaller, while anti-environmental contributions tend to be larger and more spread out.
+This variance is also illustrated by the y-intercept line in the plots, which represents the average contribution to representatives from both groups.

 Thus, it is more difficult to compare the contribution sizes of these interest groups.
 Lastly, Stratmann determines that there need to be changes in voting behaviours of the representatives, yet in this case, only 23 representatives out of 529 change their vote over time.// insert mind changers plot here (confirm 23/529?)